mesfind/ml-material/_episodes/01-datasources.md

 ### Main Features

-- **Large and Diverse Coverage**: Contains computed properties and crystal structures for over 70,000 inorganic materials, covering diverse chemistries and crystal systems.
-This diversity allows ML models to capture broad structure-property relationships.

-- **High-Quality Computed Properties**: All properties are generated from consistent, state-of-the-art quantum mechanical DFT calculations, providing reliable and comparable target properties such as formation energy, band gap, elastic moduli, and phase stability.

-- **Uniqueness and Reduced Duplication**: The dataset ensures uniqueness of materials and computed properties by reducing duplication, enabling models to learn from a comprehensive range of structures without bias toward overrepresented classes.

-- **Rich Material Descriptors**: Researchers often extract domain-specific features or descriptors capturing chemical, structural, and physical characteristics to improve ML model accuracy.

-- **Robust Data Access**: The dataset is accessible via a web platform and API with Python tools (e.g., pymatgen), facilitating easy querying, data extraction, and integration into ML workflows.

-- **Use in Advanced ML Models**: Supports modern techniques including graph neural networks and deep learning on crystal graph representations, which have achieved high accuracy in predicting multiple materials properties.

-- **Continuous Growth and Updates**: The infrastructure performs thousands of calculations per week, continuously expanding the database, which benefits models trained on increasing data scales and diversity.

-- **Reusable for Multiple ML Tasks**: Beyond basic property prediction, the dataset aids in developing force fields, understanding structure-property relations, and generating new materials candidates via active learning.
+This dataset comprises computed properties and crystal structures for over 70,000 inorganic materials across diverse chemistries and crystal systems, enabling broad structure-property modeling.
+All properties derive from consistent, high-quality density functional theory (DFT) calculations, ensuring reliable and comparable targets such as formation energy, band gap, and elastic moduli.
+The data is curated to minimize duplication, preserving material uniqueness and reducing bias.
+Researchers can extract rich chemical and structural descriptors to enhance model performance.
+Accessible via a web platform and API with Python tools (e.g., pymatgen), it supports seamless integration into machine learning workflows.
+The dataset facilitates advanced techniques, including graph neural networks on crystal graphs, and is continuously updated with thousands of new calculations weekly.
+Its versatility extends beyond property prediction to force field development, structure-property analysis, and materials discovery via active learning.

 ### Data Access with MP API